siqirua/tp/docs/UserGuide.md

 **Notes on Graded Component and Student Score parameters for score calculation**<br>

 * The maximum marks of a graded component and marks of a student score are both absolute values and are used together to determine the relative performance of a student for a component.
 For instance, if the maximum marks for a component Midterms is 50, and the marks for the student is 35, then the student scored 35/50 =70% on this graded component.

 * The weightage of a graded component is used to determine its contribution to a student’s overall score, and is calculated relative to the sum of all other component weightages.
 For instance, if there are only 2 components in the system currently, and component A has weightage 30, and component B weightage 20, then component A currently represents 20/(20+30) = 60% of the student’s overall score.
 This is modified as components are added and removed.
+Note that the total weightage of all graded components should be less than or equal to 100.

 * If a graded component has a maximum mark of 0, the relative score for any associated student scores will be 0.